 We took off from Fort Lauderdale Executive (KFXE) airport (FL) with two planes (and four pilots): one Piper 161 and one Cessna 172.

-Crossing the line of the US air defense identification zone (ADIZ).
+Crossing the line of the US air defense identification zone (ADIZ)

 View of the West End private airport at Grand Bahama Island.
-This is a good alternate airport in case of emergency landing.
+This is a good alternate airport in case of any emergency landing.

 Approach to the Grand Bahama International airport (MYGF) and the city of Lucaya

 Clearing customs at MYGF.
 This is an important step to remember if you don’t want to get arrested.
-Lots of good information can be found on the Bahamas Tourism website leaflets on Flight Plan Charts and Private Pilot Guide.
-The important steps to clear Customs:

 From U.S. to Bahamas: 1.
 File a Flight Plan (DVFR or IFR) 2.
 File an e-APIS manifest outbound 3.
 Must have a Coast Guard approved life jacket 4.
 Activate Flight Plan before leaving Florida.
 RADIO FREQUENCIES: • Palm Beach 122.40 • Miami/Fort Lauderdale 122.20 • Fort Pierce 122.55 5.
 Close your flight plan with Nassau (124.2 or 128.00) 6.
 Must land at an airport of entry (AOE) From Bahamas to U.S.: 1.
 File e-APIS manifest 2.
 File a Flight Plan (DVFR or IFR) 3.
 Call US Customs at the Airport Of Entry on the East Coast 4.
 Depart Bahamas from an Airport Of Entry 5.
 Activate Flight Plan 6.
 Get Discrete Squawk Code (before penetrating ADIZ) 7.
 Clear Customs in the US 8.
 Close VFR Flight Plan

-From the airport you can take a five-minute taxi ride to one of the resorts at Lucaya where we spent our first night.
+Five-minute taxi ride to one of the resorts at Lucaya where we spent our first night.

 We took off the next day from MYGF to North Eleuthera (MYEH).
-This is the view of the south side of the Great Abaco Island, half way between MYGF and MYEH with a good alternate airport at Sandy Point (MYAS) in case of emergency landing.
+This is the view of the south side of the Great Abaco Island, half way between MYGF and MYEH with a good alternate airport at Sandy Point (MYAS) in case of an emergency landing.

 Cumulus clouds started to build up during the flight to MYEH.
 We had no way to check the weather and Nassau Approach on 121.0 would not take our calls, although we were high enough at 7500ft to pick their signal and hear them on the COM radio.
-ATC doesn't seem as helpful and cooperative with General Aviation in the Bahamas as it is in the US.

 At MYEH there’s a small FBO were you can refuel your plane, take a break or get a short ride to the closest restaurant for lunch.

-After lunch, as waited for the sky to clear out, we made espresso with our Bialetti, the Italian espresso maker.
+Waiting for the sky to clear out, we made espresso with our Bialetti, the Italian espresso maker.